evereux/pycatia/docs/MacroButton_in_Catia.rst

     replace *VENV_PyCatia* to your PATH and My_test_script.py to your script name

-Add your own button to Catia Toolbar
+Add your own button to CATIA Toolbar
 -----------------

-Pls see in standart Catia Documentation
+Pls see in standart CATIA Documentation

  *Install_Doc_Path*/English/online/CAAScdInfUseCases/CAAInfAddingMacroInToolbar.htm

- * where *Install_Doc_Path* installation PATH Catia Documentation
+ * where *Install_Doc_Path* installation PATH CATIA Documentation